Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 The next part of the `vck_190_v1_0_xsa.tcl` script sets the `place_design`, `route_design`, and `phys_opt_design` pre- and post- Tcl hooks to specific scripts that help close timing during implementation.

 The `pre_place.tcl` script calls the `prohibitCascBramAcrossRbrk.tcl`, `prohibitCascUramAcrossRbrk.tcl`, and `prohibitCascDspAcrossRbrk.tcl` scripts which prohibit the cascading the BRAM, URAM, and DSP resources.
-It also calls the `waive_BLI_AIE_timing_violations_preplace.tcl` script which allows the timing violations between the BLI registers and AI Engine before placements.
+It also calls the `waive_BLI_AIE_timing_violations_preplace.tcl` script, which allows the timing violations between the BLI registers and AI Engine before placements.

-The `post_place.tcl` script calls the `waive_BLI_AIE_timing_violations_postplace.tcl` which allows timing violations between the BLI register and the AI Engine after placement.
+The `post_place.tcl` script calls the `waive_BLI_AIE_timing_violations_postplace.tcl`, which allows timing violations between the BLI register and the AI Engine after placement.

 The `post_route.tcl` and the `post_physopts.tcl` scripts are empty because this beamforming tutorial does not require Tcl commands after routing and physical optimization.
 These scripts are provided for you to add commands if you wish to modify this tutorial.